arrrrrmin/lanz-mining/README.md

 largely popular tv format, watched by many german languaged people.

 ![D3js bar chart demo of all the data](figures/demo-1.png)
+> Top 10 Guests, Genres, Parties and Media present at markus lanz

 ![Interactive Circle demo of all the data](figures/demo-2.png)
+> Interactive circle packing to comprehend how guest roles are mapped to genres

 ## How to collect data